FAQs About Ohio Personal Injury Settlements | Kisling, Nestico & Redick

 Were you injured in Ohio?
 Call KNR today at 1-800-HURT-NOW for a free, no-obligation consultation.

-Here are some common questions we hear from our clients and answers from our legal team:
+Here are some typical questions we hear from our clients related to personal injury settlements in Ohio:

 What Does a Personal Injury Settlement Cover?

 Personal injury claims are meant to make you financially “whole,” as if the accident didn’t happen.
-As such, a personal injury settlement should cover all of your past and future losses.
-That includes:
+As such, a personal injury settlement should cover all of your damages, including past and future losses, such as:

 How Long Does It Take To Get a Settlement?

-It can take months or even years to get a fair settlement from the insurance company.
+Getting a fair settlement from the insurance company can take months or even years.
 They will often make you a lowball offer within weeks of your accident.
-However, your lawyer will need to negotiate with them to get what you deserve.
+However, your lawyer must negotiate with them to get what you deserve.

-According to Nolo.com, the average length of time it takes a personal injury claim to resolve is 11.4 months.
-That time can vary greatly depending on whether you have an attorney if you file a lawsuit and how negotiations go.
+According to Nolo.com, the average time it takes a personal injury claim to resolve is 11.4 months.
+That time can vary greatly depending on whether you have an attorney, if you file a lawsuit, and how negotiations go.

 Should I Take the First Settlement Offer?

 The insurance company will often make a quick settlement offer after an accident.
 They want to get rid of it as quickly and cheaply as possible.
 However, the first offer is rarely their best offer.
-You should work with an attorney to help you get the maximum offer possible.
+You should look out for insurance surprises and work with an attorney to help you get the maximum offer possible.
 This often requires several demands before you reach a resolution.

 Nolo.com reports that victims who accepted the insurance company’s first offer got an average settlement of $11,800.
 This compares to people who negotiated a settlement, which brought an average settlement of $42,500.